For Students and Graduates

 As any female student who has sat down in a computer science, engineering, physics or mathematics lecture will know, there are far more male students on many STEM courses.
 This imbalance continues beyond graduation and you may be disappointed to see that women make up just 24% of people employed in STEM industries.
 The figures are particularly low across IT and Engineering employers.

 A gender imbalance can create a culture that holds back female employees.
 If you are employed in a company and most of your colleagues are male, then there may be times when you feel like an outsider and someone who doesn’t belong in their working environment or role (often referred to as imposter syndrome).
-It can also be harder for women to “network” effectively outside work if they are not part of an office 5-a-side team, a local golf club or similar.
-Ultimately this can lead to some women leaving their industry altogether, making the problem event worse!
+Ultimately this can lead to some women leaving their industry altogether.

 Employers: change is happening, but how quickly?

-In recent years there has been an acknowledgment from companies that inclusive and diverse working environments result in stronger teams, better decision making and increased profits.
-Most companies have reacted by addressing diversity and this can be seen in the D&I / inclusivity statements that appear on most corporate websites, but don’t be misled into thinking that the problem has been solved!
+Inclusive and diverse working environments result in stronger teams, better decision making and increased profits.
+Most companies have reacted by addressing diversity and this can be seen in the D&I / inclusivity statements that appear on most corporate websites, but don’t be misled into thinking that the problem has been solved.

 The fact that there are fewer women leading FTSE 100 firms than men called John does indicate that progress is slow and suggests that statements appearing on a website do not always result in genuine cultural change.